engagingnewsproject/enp-platform/wp-content/plugins/backupwordpress/readme.txt

 === BackUpWordPress ===
 Contributors: humanmade, willmot, pauldewouters, joehoyle, mattheu, tcrsavage, cuvelier
-Tags: back up, backup, backups, database, zip, db, files, archive, wp-cli, humanmade Requires at least: 3.7.1
+Tags: back up, backup, backups, database, zip, db, files, archive, wp-cli, humanmade Requires at least: 3.7.3
-Tested up to: 3.8.1
+Tested up to: 3.9.1
-Stable tag: 2.5
+Stable tag: 2.6.2

-Simple automated back ups of your WordPress powered website.
+Simple automated backups of your WordPress powered website.

 == Description ==

-[BackUpWordPress](http://bwp.hmn.md/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=freeplugin) will back up your entire site including your database and all your files on a schedule that suits you.
+[BackUpWordPress](https://bwp.hmn.md/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=freeplugin) will back up your entire site including your database and all your files on a schedule that suits you.
 Try it now to see how easy it is!

 = Features =